canonical/netplan/doc/netplan-status.md

 :   Show all interface data including inactive.

 `--diff`
-:   Analyze and display differences between the current system configuration and network definitions present in the YAML files.
+:   Analyse and display differences between the current system configuration and network definitions present in the YAML files.
-    The configuration analyzed includes IP addresses, routes, MAC addresses, DNS addresses, search domains and missing network interfaces.
+    The configuration analysed includes IP addresses, routes, MAC addresses, DNS addresses, search domains and missing network interfaces.

     The output format is similar to popular diff tools, such `diff` and `git diff`.
-Configuration present only in the system (and therefore missing in the Netplan YAMLs) will be displayed with a `+` sign and will be highlighted in green.
+Configuration present only in the system (and therefore missing in the Netplan YAML) will be displayed with a `+` sign and will be highlighted in green.
 Configuration present only in Netplan (and therefore missing in the system) will be displayed with a `-` sign and highlighted in red.
 The same is applied to network interfaces.